codepath/site-week2-lab1-fast-food-feud-exemplar/README.md

         - Instead, just provide a listener when the element is initially rendered.
         - React events are named using camelCase, rather than lowercase.
         - With JSX you pass a function as the event handler, rather than a string.
-        - The React [docs](https://reactjs.org/docs/handling-events.html) on event handlers covers more detail on this subject.
+        - The React [docs](https://reactjs.org/docs/handling-events.html) on event handlers cover more detail on this subject.
       - Let's add an `onClick` event handler to our `Chip` components that will allow our users to select a category.
         - Pass an anonymous function to the `Chip`'s `onClick` handler so that each `Chip` can be used to select a different category when clicked.
         - Remember that calling a function directly in the `onClick` handler will execute immediately upon being rendered to the screen and won't trigger the `onClick` event!
-        - Refer the example shown in the `Recap` section of the React [docs](https://reactjs.org/docs/hooks-state.html#recap) for a good example of how to pass arguments to event handler functions.
+        - Refer to the example shown in the `Recap` section of the React [docs](https://reactjs.org/docs/hooks-state.html#recap) for a good example of how to pass arguments to event handler functions.
         - To check that it is working as expected, update the `isActive` prop for each `Chip` to be `true` whenever that `Chip`'s category is equal to the one in state.
 Refer to the sample gif for an example of what it should look like.
-      - Now go ahead and and do the same thing for our restaurant row.
+      - Now go ahead and do the same thing for our restaurant row.
       - If you get lost, refer to the React [docs](https://reactjs.org/docs/hooks-state.html#tip-using-multiple-state-variables) on using multiple state variables.
   - **Stage 5**: Displaying Nutritional Facts (`Conditional Rendering in JSX`)
     - Render menu items